 - o.
-If Fixed Guideway (FG) or High Intensity Busway Directional Route Miles (HIB DRM) are reported, interview the person responsible for maintaining and reporting NTD data whether the operations meet FTA definition of FG or HIB in that the service is: - Rail, Trolleybus (TB), Ferryboat (FB), or Aerial Tramway (TR); or - Bus (MB, CB, or RB) service operating over exclusive or controlled access rights-of-way (ROW); and p.
-Discuss the measurement of FG and HIB DRM with the person reporting NTD data and determine that he or she computed mileage in accordance with FTA definitions of FG/HIB and DRM.
-Inquire of any service changes during the year that resulted in an increase or decrease in DRMs.
-If a service change resulted in a change in overall DRMs, re-compute the average monthly DRMs, and reconcile the total to the FG/HIB DRM reported on the Federal Funding Allocation Statistics form.
+If Fixed Guideway (FG) or High Intensity Busway Directional Route Miles (HIB DRM) are reported, interview the person responsible for maintaining and reporting NTD data whether the operations meet FTA definition of FG or HIB in that the service is: - Rail, Trolleybus (TB), Ferryboat (FB), or Aerial Tramway (TR); or - Bus (MB, CB, or RB) service operating over exclusive or controlled access rights-of-way (ROW); and - i.

-- i.
 Access is restricted; - ii.
 Legitimate need for restricted access is demonstrated by peak period level of service D or worse on a parallel adjacent highway; and - iii.
 Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (HOV) (i.e., Vanpools (VP), carpools) must demonstrate safe operation.

-Finding: We interviewed the Business Unit Analyst of the Transit Division and determined that OCTA's Motor Bus services operate over HIB lanes that appear consistent with the FTA's definition of HIB lanes.
+Finding: We interviewed the Principal Operations Analyst and determined that OCTA's Motor Bus services operate over HIB lanes that appear consistent with the FTA's definition of HIB lanes.
 No exceptions were noted as a result of this procedure.